snarlysodboxer/deKernel/README.md

 4. Follow the directions!
 It will confirm with you before making any changes.

 #### NOTES
-* This script has currently only been tested on Ubuntu systems.
+* This has currently only been tested on Ubuntu systems.
 I welcome pull requests to make it compatible with other releases.

+* This code essentially automates three commands for you:
+  1. `ls /boot | grep vmlinuz` to find a list of present kernels.
+  2. `dpkg -l | grep ^ii | grep [each present kernel]` to find which have corresponding installed packages.
+  3. `sudo apt-get purge -y [packages list]` to remove those packages.